kubecost/docs/allocation-api.md

 * `etl` setting this variable to `true` forces a request to be served by the ETL piepline.
 More info on this feature in the Caching Overview section below.

 <a name="filter-params"></a>
-Optional filter parameters include the following:
+Optional filter parameters.
+Note that these filters might change the calculated costs, for example when splitting the `sharedNamespaces` only across a single namespace instead of splitting among all existing namespaces.

 Filter | Description
 --------- | -----------